 As software is eating and feeding the world, cyber security is an ever-growing challenge for organisations across the globe.
-We have collected the 10 best practices to avoid the unthinkable to happen:
+That is why we have collected the 10 best practices to avoid the unthinkable to happen:

 1. Always, always, use the latest security patches